bryantm1123/bryantm1123.github.io/_pages/tutorials/vscode-workflow/vscode-workflow.md

 ![explorer sidebar](vscode-explorer-sidebar-2.png)

-Next, access the built-in Terminal window by clicking the *Toggle Panel* button or typing the shortcut `#J`.
+Next, access the built-in Terminal window by clicking the *Toggle Panel* button or typing the shortcut `⌘J`.

 ![toggle panel](vscode-toggle-panel.png)